Academic & Financial Policies

 Attendance PolicyStudents are expected to attend classes in the courses in which they are enrolled.
 Unwarranted absence may result in a reduced grade for the course.
 Any student who misses 25% of a course's class hours, regardless of cause, will be administratively removed from that course.

-Time Limits for ProgramsAll degree requirements must be completed within six years from date of enrollment to the program.
+Time Limits for ProgramsAll degree requirements must be completed within six years from the beginning of course work date of enrollment to the program.

 Course Grades and Grade Point AverageAll courses in the MBA program are graded with a letter grade.
 Grades, and the corresponding grade points, which may be assigned are: